Amrita-TIFAC-Cyber-Blockchain/2024_20CYS312_Principles_of_Programming/Assets/Assignments/02_Language_Parser.md

 #### Submission Guidelines:

 - Submit your Haskell source code along with any necessary files for running the parser.
+To be submitted electronically via [AUMS](https://aumscb.amrita.edu/portal/site/67606/tool/5b707dc3-1d16-4617-a460-cb455024799a?null).
 - Include a README file with instructions on how to compile and run your parser.
 - Submit the report in a separate document (PDF or Markdown).
 - _Note:_ While you are encouraged to explore additional features and improvements beyond the basic requirements, make sure to prioritize the core functionality of parsing the chosen language's syntax.
+- Submission

 #### Reference Code
 This reference code is only to give you an idea on how to start.